-- (a) Test pucks and packages shall be: - (1) representative of the type, size, and weight ranges to be weighed on a device; and - (2) stable while in motion, hence the length and width of a puck or package should be greater than its height. - (b) For type evaluation the manufacturer shall supply the test pucks or packages for each range of test loads.
+- (a) Test pucks and packages shall be: - (1) representative of the type, size, and weight ranges to be weighed on a device; and - (2) stable while in motion, hence the length and width of a puck or package should be greater than its height.

+(b) For type evaluation the manufacturer shall supply the test pucks or packages for each range of test loads.
+(Amended 1997)

 N.1.2.
-Accuracy of Test Pucks or Packages. - The error in any test puck or package shall not exceed one-fourth $(\frac{1}{4})$ of the acceptance tolerance.
-If packages are used to conduct field tests on automatic weighing systems, the package weights shall be determined on a reference scale or balance with an inaccuracy that does not exceed one-fifth $(\frac{1}{5})$ of the smallest tolerance that can be applied to the device under test.
+Accuracy of Test Pucks or Packages. - The error in any test puck or package shall not exceed one-fourth $\binom{1}{4}$ of the acceptance tolerance.
+If packages are used to conduct field tests on automatic weighing systems, the package weights shall be determined on a reference scale or balance with an inaccuracy that does not exceed one-fifth $\binom{1}{5}$ of the smallest tolerance that can be applied to the device under test.

 N.1.3.
-Verification (Testing) Standards. - Field standard weights shall comply with requirements of NIST Handbook 105-1 (Class F) or the tolerances expressed in Fundamental Considerations, paragraph 3.2. (i.e., one-third of the smallest tolerance applied).
+Verification (Testing) Standards. - Field standard weights shall comply with requirements of NIST Handbook 105-1, "Specifications and Tolerances for Field Standard Weights (Class F)" or the tolerances expressed in Fundamental Considerations, paragraph 3.2. (i.e., one-third of the smallest tolerance applied).